HazardTeam/AutoClearChunk/README.md

 - `clearchunk-broadcast-message` (string): Customize the message broadcasted to all players when chunks are cleared using the `/clearchunk` command.
 - `clearallchunk-message` (string): Customize the message sent to players when chunks are cleared using the `/clearallchunk` command.
 - `clearallchunk-broadcast-message` (string): Customize the message broadcasted to all players when chunks are cleared using the `/clearallchunk` command.
+- `broadcast-message` (boolean): Set this option to `true` if you want to enable the broadcasting message when Chunk Cleared
 - `blacklisted-worlds` (array): Specify a list of worlds to exclude from chunk clearing.
 Add world names as individual array items.

 You can edit the `config.yml` file using a text editor to adjust the plugin's behavior, customize messages, and define the worlds where chunk clearing should be applied.